 If this list seems broad to you, you’re definitely not wrong thinking so.
 The nature of knowledge management systems is such that any software solution capable of transmitting information can be considered part of the KMS stack.

 Defining knowledge management systems can be difficult.
 While most experts agree that the term can include many types of tools, they disagree on where exactly to draw the lines.
+It's not uncommon to see knowledge management considered a type of groupware and vice versa.

 However, the broad consensus is that any tool that assists in the gathering, discussion, storage or distribution of knowledge can be considered a knowledge management system that enhances the larger KM process.